Skip to content

 Nobody asks for certification until someone does.
 Then everyone asks at once.

-Scenario 1: Selling to Hospitals or Large Clinics
+Scenario 1: Selling to Large Clinic Networks

 Under EU MDR, if the software qualifies as a medical device, CE marking is required to legally place it on the EU market.
 Operating without it is technically illegal.
 Enforcement is inconsistent for small companies, but the liability is real.